clux/facemaulers/east/nekrina.md

 ### Centaur Warlord Leandas
 In charge of a 50 centaur regiment responsible for keeping the growing city safe.
+Centaurs want fancy shit.
+Golden stables.
+Threaded hay, no dirt, with melted cheese.
+Leandas has signed a pact for this, and will leading the assault on Marsember.
+He's a bit dim, but pretty stronk.
+Will reveal that lady helped get him this deal.

 ### Dwarven Fortress
 TODO: link with gilgrin vault (same clan heritage?)